blackbaud/uat-kit/content/walkthroughs/101/index.md

 ---
 layout: layout-sidebar
 name: Project Blue 101
-description: Walkthroughs showing how to setup Visual Studio with Project Blue and start using the SDK.
+description: In the following walkthroughs you'll learn to quickly create a Blackbaud CRM GUI test suite using the Blackbaud UAT SDK.
 order: 10
 ---